Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-02-Helm-Chart-Size-Limitations.md

 - We will embed the CRDs in the operator and have a new controller manage their installation.
 - We will manage the CRD installation and reconciliation process from within the existing ASO container.
 - If the `aso-installed-resources` resource is missing, the operator pod will not manage CRDs at all.
 This means only LIST CRDs permissions are needed.
-An external entity (Helm, user) must manage the CRDs.
-The operator will still ensure that the CRDs it finds are shaped as expected.
+An external entity (e.g. Helm, a user, or another tool) must manage the CRDs.
+The operator will still ensure that the
+  CRDs it finds are shaped as expected.
 CRDs which don't have the expected shape will be skipped.
   This means that there will be 2 YAML flavors:
   - Default: no CRDs except `InstalledResourceDefinitions` included in the YAML, YAML also includes an instance of